Doctor of Philosophy in Wildlife Ecology

 Ph.D. students are only accepted if the department or faculty have funding for graduate assistantships, tuition and research expenses.
 Acceptance to the University of Maine graduate programs in wildlife ecology is highly competitive.
-Most successful applicants have an excellent academic record (3.4-4.0 gpa), high scores on the Graduate Record Examination, substantial practical experience through summer or post-graduate employment, and strong letters of recommendation.
+Most successful applicants have an excellent academic record (3.4-4.0 gpa), substantial practical experience through summer or post-graduate employment, and strong letters of recommendation.

 The minimum standards for the thesis-based degrees are:

 - A cumulative GPA of 3.0 (on a 4.0 basis).

 - An undergraduate degree in wildlife ecology or biology or a closely-related discipline is generally required.